Boluwatifeeh/LITA_PROJECT_DOCUMENTATION/README.md

 ### DATA SOURCES
 The primary source of Data here is Data Sale and this is an open source data can be freely downloaded from an open source or any other data respository site.

+### Tools Used
+- Microsoft Excel
+  1. For Data Cleaning,
+  2. For Data Analysis,
+  3. For Data Visualization

+- Structured Query Language (SQL) for querying of data

+- GitHub for Portfoilio building

+- Power Bi for data modelling and visualization